TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.2.9 =
+* Fixed bug with links and settings export functionality

 = 5.8.2.8 =
 * Fixed problem with AJAX mode when configured not to show library at first.
 Library was still showing if empty.
 * Link dates can now be formatted and translated to local site language